mborn1/pyoptex/docs/source/quickstart.rst

 exact same way.
 This leads to a mismatch between what the experimenter desired, and what was actually executed.

-An example
+An example (CODEX)
-^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

 Let's create a design with one categorical factor and three continuous factors.
-The categorical factor is hard-to-change and has four levels L1, L2, L3, and L4.
-The three continuous factors are easy-to-change.
+The categorical factor A is hard-to-change and has four levels L1, L2, L3, and L4.
+The three continuous factors, E, F, and G, are easy-to-change.
 We will optimize for I-optimality with a full response surface model.

+As we are dealing with hard-to-change factors, our limiting resource is time.
+We will be using 3 days of 4 hours each, for a total of 720 minutes.
+To reset factor A, we require 2 hours.
+To reset any of the factors E, F, or G, we require only a single minute (they are easy-to-vary).
+The execution cost of a single run is 5 minutes.
+Some times, multiple factors are reset simultaneously.
+In this case, we assume that the transition cost is determined by the most-hard-to-change factor.
+Such a scenario arises when multiple workers or technicians can work in parallel on their own task.

 First start with the necessary imports